 Our CF dietician service supports care for all ages from infancy to adulthood.
-We currently consist of experienced team lead is Marie Barret with plans for a new colleague to join shortly.
+Our experienced team lead is Marie Barret with plans for a new colleague to join shortly.
 We have had to say goodbye to Martina recently off to pastures new!

 As a service we are available for you to support all aspects of CF nutritional care from infant feeding and weaning through to more specialist nutritional support advice through teenage and adult life.
 We will be part of your multidisciplinary reviews in outpatients, in the community and during hospital stays.
 We work closely with our diabetic teams for those with CF Diabetes to optimise nutrition.